 Okay, obvious.
 But it's also really, really common.
 If you're thirsty, first try drinking more.
 Other red flags that you feel parched because you are parched: dry mouth, a headache, and urine that's more "banana peel" than it is "banana fruit."

 The National Academies of Sciences, Engineering, and Medicine has determined that people need between 11.5 to 15.5 cups of fluid a day, and water-rich foods like grapes or celery count toward your total intake.

 But hot weather, exercise, drinking alcohol, and vomiting or having diarrhoea can all dry you out, and make you need a little more aqua than usual.
 (Note: You don't want to go overboard, though.
 There is such a thing as drinking too much water, and it's dangerous.)

 You might be mistaking a dry mouth with general thirst.
 Ageing, health conditions (including, like we mentioned before, diabetes), and certain drugs (such as antihistamines or marijuana) can all sap moisture from your mouth.
 Breathing through your mouth and snoring can also contribute.

 A telltale sign that you have anaemia: You're craving ice, a symptom known as pagophagia.
-"In anaemic people, chewing ice increases oxygen in the brain, resulting in a feeling of greater alertness," as Melissa Hunt, PhD, associate director of clinical training in the Department of Psychology at University of Pennsylvania, who has studied pagophagia, previously told Refinery29.
+"In anaemic people, chewing ice increases oxygen in the brain, resulting in a feeling of greater alertness," as Melissa Hunt, PhD, associate director of clinical training in the Department of Psychology at University of Pennsylvania, who has studied pagophagia, has said.